All of my writerly friends have struggled with this topic at some point in their careers: the dreaded blurb creation.

 As readers, we look at these book descriptions on the back flap or on the Amazon listing and tend not to give them much thought.
 They either pull us in, or they don’t.
 But as a writer who is used to using tens of thousands of words to tell a story, condensing that story down into 200 words or less is a major struggle.
 If you’re one of those people that know how very real that struggle is, this post is for you.

 Caveat: I don’t consider myself an expert in much of anything.
 As with any advice you read or hear, your mileage may vary.
 This formula method is my preference, and works well for me.
-I’m an analyzer to the core. :)

 I’m going to break this down into different types of blurbs that might be appropriate for different types of fiction.
 It’s not an all-inclusive list, but it’s a good starting point.